AntoneyNyaga/CLIENTPRO-CRM/README.md

 ## Installation

-To install the SLAMS CRM system, follow these steps:
+To install the CLIENTPRO CRM system, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the solution file in Visual Studio.